 Established in 1873, Coors Brewery has long been crafting beer that is as "Cold as the Rockies" in the small Denver suburb of Golden.
 Tours are surprisingly kid-friendly, with complimentary soft drinks, while grown-ups can sample some of the delicious Coors brews.
 The crisp mountain waters of the Rockies create the beers, giving Coors its unique taste.
 The 30-minute tour is free and includes plenty of interesting facts about Coors' ingredients, brewing, and hops selection.

-Those familiar with the Titanic story know about "The Unsinkable Molly Brown" -- the larger than life heroine of the sinking ship.
-Her eccentric Victorian home offers a captivating and intriguing insight not only to turn-of-the-century society but also the woman herself.
+Those familiar with the Titanic story know about "The Unsinkable Molly Brown" -- the larger-than-life heroine of the sinking ship.
+Her eccentric Victorian home offers a captivating and intriguing insight not only into turn-of-the-century society but also into the woman herself.
 Knowledgeable tour guides recount Molly's Titanic voyage, of course.
 But they also tell about her groundbreaking work to improve standards in Colorado's mining industry and her involvement in the women's suffrage movement.

 Tamayo is situated in quaint Larimer Square.
 Award-winning chef Jordan Chavez has created a mouth-watering menu of south-of-the-border specialties.
 This long-standing Mexican restaurant offers a truly unique dining experience and a popular rooftop patio.
-Try the Bottomless Margarita Brunch, which features shareable small plates and appetizers and unlimited drinks for $39 per person.
+Try the Bottomless Margarita Brunch, which features shareable small plates, appetizers, and unlimited drinks for $39 per person.